mickeys/nasa_dscovr_epic_wallpaper/README.md

 `bluemarble.sh` fetches the latest batch of natural<sup>1</sup> images into `./pix`.
 I do no post-processing, no soft-linking `latest` for [GeekTool](https://www.tynsoe.org/v2/geektool/) to use, no generation of animated GIFs -- at the moment nothing at all.
 That may change.

-<sup>1</sup> As of today the `enhanced` images aren't found on the EPIC website.
-When restored I'll update `bluemarble.sh` to handle both kinds of images.
+<sup>1</sup> As of today (2017-11-21) the `enhanced` images aren't back on the EPIC website.
+I've aded the framework to `bluemarble.sh` to handle both 'natural' and 'enhanced' images.

 <br clear="right">